-7.3 The Council has an average level of council tax compared with its "family" group of authorities.
-The Council does have discretion over the level of increases each year, although the Government have "reserve powers" to cap increases at individual councils.
-In addition, broad parameters are signalled to councils each year.

-7.4 The Council aims to set its council tax each year within these central government guidelines and consults with local residents on its proposals.
+- 7.3 The Council has a lower level of Council Tax compared with its "family" group of authorities.
+The Council does have discretion over the level of increases each year, although the Government currently have "reserve powers" to cap increases at individual councils.
+In addition, broad parameters are signalled to councils each year. - 7.4 The Council aims to set its Council Tax each year within any central government guidelines and aims to keep it as low as possible.